The best extreme cold weather tents are costly. In fact, many camping enthusiasts ask whether they should bother with them.

 Consider the tent poles too.
 These, just as the best hiking poles for trekking, should be light, but strong enough to hold the tent together even in a blizzard.

-Cold weather tents should be made with a special heavy duty fabric.
+The best extreme cold weather tents should be made with a special heavy duty fabric.
 The heavier the tent fabric is, the heavier the overall weight of the tent will be.

 The 4-season tent for camping in cold weather will be double walled – they are!
 This is a simple yet ingenious construction, what happens is that between the two walls, some air is trapped.